miguelCassimiro99/nuxt-pwa-news/README.md

 # generate static project
 $ npm run generate
 ```

+# Test
+You can use the Lighthouse extension to audit the page (https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk)

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).